tshepang/blog/content/Lord of War (2005).md

 half, and a slow-down in the second, with the usual consequences thing, not to mention the annoying Jared Leto character.
-If only the movie kept the delicious pace, and if only it kept the length at 100 minutes or so\...
+If only the movie kept the delicious pace, and if only it kept the length at 100 minutes or so...

-This is Eamonn Walker\'s best role, even though his performance didn\'t excite me as much as it did first time around; It was my most favorite from among [the movies I saw first time in 2006].
+This is Eamonn Walker's best role, even though his performance didn't excite me as much as it did first time around; It was my most favorite from among [the movies I saw first time in 2006].